BigDataIA-Spring2023-Team-08/assignment05-fit-finder-app/README.md

 This app is developed as a part of a hackathon.
 Leveraging OpenAI's various APIs and any other API, we were asked to build something new and useful.
 FitFinder is a refined fitness helper which provides you with relevant videos based on things/exercises you are looking for.

-How is the different from YouTube search?
+How is this different from YouTube search?
 Well, when you search for a single type of exercise on YouTube, you probably just get several videos which only contain that 1 exercise.
-Need more exercies?
+Need more exercise?
 Sorry, you will have to do a new YouTube search.
-In comes FitFinder which can provide you with vidoes which have multiple exercies INCLUDING the exercise you initially searched for.
-This way you get to see and follow numerous exercies in a single video which is better than you searching for videos of each exercies one after another.
+In comes FitFinder which can provide you with videos which have multiple exercises INCLUDING the exercise you initially searched for.
+This way you get to see and follow numerous exercises in a single video which is better than searching for videos of each exercise one after another

 To build this application we use generative AI APIs such as **Whisper** and **GPT 3.5** APIs as well as **YouTube Data API**, integrated with [Streamlit](https://streamlit.iohttps://streamlit.io) for its user interface to illustrate application workflow.